Washington and Oregon Campgrounds Under $20 a Night!

 Newhalem Creek Campground – North Cascades National Park – Marblemount, WA – There are 111 campsites available here for $16/nt.
 Tent camping is allowed with a max stay of 14 days.
 This is a newer campground that requires reservations.
 It has paved loop roads, paved site parking, and raised and level tent pads.
 There are also plenty of sites suitable for an RV.
 There is a dump available but no water or electricity.
 Reviews recommend taking the short hike to the falls behind the powerhouse in Newhalem.
 Camping is available during the season of May through September.

-South Beach Campground – Olympic National Park – Forks, WA – While there is no water available here, you can get beach access from your site for only $15 per night.
+South Beach Campground – Olympic National Park – Forks, WA – While there is no water available here, you can get beach access from your site for only $20 per night.
 Bathrooms have flush toilets with non-potable running water.
-The fee drops to only $7.50 per night for seniors with pass.
 The site is first come, first served, but all sites have beautiful views.
 There is no shade so it is perfect for solar RVs.
 There are 55 sites available for camping.

-Kalaloch Campground – Olympic National Park – Forks, WA – This campsite costs $11 nightly (so slightly higher, but a popular area).
+Kalaloch Campground – Olympic National Park – Forks, WA – This campsite costs $25 nightly (so slightly higher, but a popular area).
 Many of the spots are for small RVs or tents but it can accommodate large motor-homes or trailers as well.
 There are lots of beaches around this campsite but the site itself is forested with little ocean view.
-Spots can be reserved in the summer, although they do fill up fast.
+Spots can be reserved in the summer, although they do fill up extremely fast (we recommend booking this one out as soon as reservations open.
 The campground is clean with good restrooms but no showers.
 A max day of 14 days is allowed.